 While being thin skinned isn’t the end of the world, it does mean that experiencing criticism is harder for you than for those who have developed a thicker skin.
 Have you ever put yourself out there, at school, work, or even at a family gathering, and, having felt an air of disapproval at the end of the experience, dwelled on this feeling for many days afterwards?
 If you have, you could benefit from growing a thicker skin.

-Here are seven tips on how to grow a thick skin:
+Here are five tips on how to grow a thick skin:

 - Don’t take criticism to heart.
 Whether you’re being criticised in the workplace or at home, don’t take it to heart.
 While some people enjoy criticising others just “because,” remember that in most cases the criticism is an opportunity for you to learn from what is being said, and grow as a result of it.

 - Assume that other people are having a bad day.
 I read once that whenever a baby cries we instinctively assume that they’re feeling a certain emotion (often hunger or tiredness).
 One way to build a thick skin is to assume that anyone you’re interacting with is having a bad day, and taking their words with a grain of salt.